aJustinOng/real-estate-price-prediction/README.md

 This project is based on CodeBasic's [Real Estate Price Prediction](https://www.youtube.com/playlist?list=PLeo1K3hjS3uu7clOTtwsp94PcHbzqpAdg) project.

 In this data science project, I cleaned and visualized a real estate dataset from Kaggle and used it to build a model with scikit-learn using linear regression.
-Next, I created a Python Flask server that can use the model to run HTTP requests, which I tested using Postman.
-Lastly, I made a website using HTML, CSS, and JavaScript with a user-friendly UI, where the user can enter their desired house area (square feet), number of bedrooms and bathrooms, and state to get a predicted price.
+Next, I created a Python Flask server to run the model and receive GET and POST requests, which I tested using Postman.
+Lastly, I made a webpage using HTML, CSS, and JavaScript with a user-friendly UI, where the user can enter their desired house area (square feet), number of bedrooms and bathrooms, and state to get a predicted price.

 The model building section covers a majority of data science concepts like data cleaning, outlier removal, feature engineering, dimensionality reduction, one hot encoding, and K-Fold cross-validation.
 This README.md is a complete documentation of the project.